oddstream/lsol/store listing.md

 This app is a complete re-write of the older solitaire app (com.oddstream.solitaire) which it replaces.

+It is quite 'hard core', offering little in the way of help or hints when playing; the aim is to replicate the feel of playing with physical cards.

 = Why create yet another solitaire app? =

 Solitaire games have been around for hundreds of years, and for good reason: they're simple, absorbing and fun to play.